TabularEditor/TabularEditor3/docs/editions.md

 |Next 21-50 seats|$800.00 USD|
 |Seats 51 and above|$750.00 USD|

-If you require more than 100 seats, please [contact sales](mailto:sales@tabulareditor.com) for a quote.
+If you require more than 100 seats, please <a href="mailto:sales@tabulareditor.com">contact sales</a> for a quote.